My Easy Terms Save You Money by Reducing Risk & Ensuring a Successful Home Buying Experience for Everyone!

 Buyers, Advisers & Decision Makers - They're Not Always the Same

-Imagine driving around and looking at homes all day, only to find out later that the people you were with had no authority to decide which home another person was going to buy.
+Imagine driving around and looking at homes all day, only to find out later that the people in the car had no authority to decide which home another person was going to buy.

-Imagine having a detailed conversation with someone about buying a home and they were not the ones to either buy it or live in it.
+Imagine having a detailed consultation with someone about buying a home and they were not the ones to either buy it or live in it.

 Here's a common scenario...Daughter of aging parents walks in the office.
 She even signs all the necessary forms and discusses the needs of the parents.
 The real estate agent might even show her some homes.
 The daughter doesn't return any phone calls or emails.
 Why?
 Because the brother or the other sister already has a real estate agent.
 Or, because there is infighting between siblings regarding executorship or any number of issues.

-Really, Alan, that's a common scenario?
-Yes, with some mix of relationships.
-But, yes indeed!
+These are common scenarios.
 Entire working days of the year are lost, and it happens often without proper protocols like these.

 So, at the first meeting, we determine who all the parties are and then create a plan to make sure everyone is working together.
 If we can't bring all the parties together in agreement, then we calendar the project for another time or walk away.